jiaola/marc4js/README.md

 Other options:

 * `strict`: default is `false`.
 When in `strict` mode, the parser will fail if the XML is not well-formatted.
 For details, see the `strict` option in [sax-js](https://github.com/isaacs/sax-js).

+##### MijParser

+Parses [MARC-in-JSON](http://dilettantes.code4lib.org/blog/2010/09/a-proposal-to-serialize-marc-in-json/) format.
+Used when `fromFormat` is `json` or `mij`.

+The stream and pipe API uses a sax-like JSON stream parser so it doesn't require in-memory storage of the records.
+Thus it can process large number of MARC-in-JSON records.

 ### Transformers